-Why Manual MU Calculation ?
+Why Manual MU Calculation?

-- Traditionally manual calculation is carried out by means of factorbased models. - It can sound utterly out of fashion in the era of physics-based models or Monte Carlo TPS ! - However, it can result useful as a powerful QA tool during TPS commissioning. - In fact, modern model-based TPS's dose calculations, make use of characterization measurements to determine more basic parameters: errors in characterization measurements can result in unexpected and systematic calculation errors. - Moreover, software errors can go undetected during commissioning and manifest subsequently in clinical planning
+- Traditionally manual calculation is carried out by means of (correction) factor- based models. - It can sound utterly out of fashion in the era of physics-based models or Monte Carlo TPS! - However, it can result useful as a powerful QA tool during TPS commissioning. - In fact, modern model-based TPS's dose calculations, make use of characterization measurements to determine more basic parameters: errors in characterization measurements can result in unexpected and systematic calculation errors. - Moreover, software errors can go undetected during commissioning and manifest subsequently in clinical planning

-Why Manual MU Calculation ?
+Why Manual MU Calculation?

-- ICRP Report 86 has categorised accidents reported in ext RT: 28% in treatment planning and dose calculation. - The human factor is the cause for a large majority of the incidents and accidents.
-In routine clinical practice, more likely sources of systematic dose error for individual patients result from misuse of the system: - inadequate understanding of normalization protocols, - misinterpretation of the system output - data transfer errors
+ICRP Report 86 has categorised accidents reported in ext RT:

+28% in treatment planning and dose calculation.

+- The human factor is the cause for a large majority of the incidents and accidents.
+In routine clinical practice, more likely sources of systematic dose error for individual patients result from a lack of: - understanding of the TPS; - appropriate commissioning (no comprehensive tests); - independent calculation checks.